Gregf36665/Conways-Game-Of-Life/README.md

 The next challenge is virtualization
 First place to try: DDR3

-Currently look9ing for good tutorials
+Currently looking for good tutorials